 Musculoskeletal System Research

-Musculoskeletal system research in the Mayo Clinic Motion Analysis Laboratory includes the following focus areas:
+Musculoskeletal system research in Dr. Kaufman's Motion Analysis Laboratory has several focus areas:

 Effect of treatment on activity and muscle function in pediatric patients with scoliosis